TurboLabIt/php-doctrine-runtime-manager/README.md

 # php-doctrine-runtime-manager

-Switch and manage the Doctrine connection at runtime
+Switch and manage the Doctrine connection at runtime.

 ## 📦 1.
 Install it with composer